The Charlottesville Astronomical Society Bylaws

 Section 2.
 Purpose:

 The Society is a non-profit Group promoting astronomy and related space sciences as a hobby for people of all ages in the Piedmont section of Central Virginia.
-The goals are to bring people together having a common interest in astronomy, promote public education, observe the night sky, and share knowledge of astronomy related topics among all Society Members.
+The goals are to bring people together having a common interest in astronomy, promote public education, observe the night sky, foster a sense of community, and share knowledge of astronomy related topics among all Society Members.
 The Society also seeks to promote the education of its Members, as well as the general public, on astronomy, the need for dark skies, and light pollution issues as they affect our environment.
 The Society actively seeks new Members at all levels of experience from novice to professional observers.

 Motto: “Promoting the Enjoyment of Observing and Learning for All”